 EET*H110 Electric Circuits I 4 credits

-Corequisite: MAT*H172.
+Corequisite: MAT*H172 or MAT*H186.
 The fundamentals or direct current circuits are established.
 Emphasis is placed on the characteristic description of circuit behavior.
 Ohm’s law and Kirchhoff’s law are used to determine circuit characteristics.
 Circuit rules, methods and theorem are covered extensively.
 Resistance, capacitance and transient responses are introduced.
 Formal laboratory report writing is required.
 Four class hours and two laboratory hours weekly. (fall/spring)

 EET*H114 Electric Circuits II 4 credits

 Prerequisites: EET*H110.
-Corequisite: MAT*H185.
+Corequisite: MAT*H185 or MAT*H186.
 The application of circuit analysis techniques acquired in Electric Circuits I are extended to circuits excited by AC sources.
 Emphasis is placed on solving circuit problems using complex numbers and phase diagrams.
 Topics include: inductance, transients, filter theory, mutual inductance, transformer theory, and an introduction to polyphase circuits.
 Formal report writing is required.
 Three class and two laboratory hours weekly. (fall intermittently/spring)

 EET*H126 LabVIEW 2 credits

-Corequisite: MAT*H172.
+Corequisite: MAT*H172 or MAT*H186.
 This course will introduce the student to data acquisition using the computer.
 Students will learn how to create “virtual instruments” using LabVIEW™, a powerful graphical programming language for data acquisition and manipulation.
 Emphasis is placed on standard programming structures, real-time data acquisition, mathematical manipulation and graphing.
 Four laboratory hours (fall/spring intermittently)

 EET*H136 Electronics I 4 credits

 Prerequisite: EET*H110.
-Corequisites: EET*H114, MAT*H185.
+Corequisites: EET*H114, MAT*H185 or MAT*H186.
 Semiconductor physical concepts and P-N junction theory is established and applied to basic devices such as diodes, bipolar junction transistors, and field effect transistors.
 Circuit applications of these and other special devices are studied, with an emphasis on operating principles and analysis techniques.
 Three class and two laboratory hours weekly. (fall intermittently/spring)

 EET*H208 Applied Circuit Analysis 3 credits

-Prerequisites: EET*H126, 114, MAT*H185.
+Prerequisites: EET*H126, EET*H114, MAT*H185 or MAT*H186.
 The analysis of RLC circuits using classical calculus for inputs which are both sinusoidal and non-sinusoidal are examined.
 Resulting first and order differential equations are solved using classical methods and by use of Laplace transforms.
 Basic derivatives and integration are taught as they apply to RLC circuitry.
 Three class and three laboratory hours weekly.
 This course may be substituted for MAT*H232 for Electrical students only. (fall intermittently)

 EET*H232 Electronics II 4 credits

 Prerequisite: EET*H136.
-Corequisite: MAT*H185.
+Corequisite: MAT*H185 or MAT*H186.
 Characteristics of small signal amplifiers using BJT’s and FET’s are examined, and followed up with a study of linear op-amp circuits.
 Comparators and Schmitt Triggers using op-amps are also explored.
 Basic characteristics of power amplifiers and oscillators are studied, and the operation of the thyristor family of devices is introduced.
 Three class and three laboratory hours weekly. (fall)

 EET*H242 Fiber Optics 3 credits

-Prerequisites: EET*H136, 252, PHY*H122.
+Prerequisites: EET*H136, EET*H252, PHY*H122.
 The course will cover the basics of fiber optics, how it is manufactured, its applications and fiber performance.
 The different types of construction of fiber optic cabling will be discussed and illustrated, with the advantages and disadvantages of each.
 Different types of connectors will be covered in both the classroom and the laboratory with the student making many of the actual connections.
 Measurement of the transmission characteristics of cables will be measured in the laboratory using a Time Domain Reflectometer.
 The use of single mode and multimode cabling relative to the type of transmission will be discussed.
 Three class and three lab hours weekly.
 (Course has not been offered in recent years.)

 EET*H251 Electronic Instrumentation 3 credits